 Long-Term Care & Estate Planning

 Long-term care insurance is one aspect of planning for the future.
-You should also handle estate planning so that you can manage the costs of long-term care and provide an inheritance to your family.
+You should also handle estate planning to manage long-term care costs and provide an inheritance to your family.

 Here is a look at how estate planning and long-term care are related.